Trail guides now available!

 Setting up and maintaining the information behind this site is a huge undertaking, and any contribution that you can make to cover expenses would be most gratefully accepted.
 Happy Trails, Jim Thayer

 Category Archives: Salmonberry Trails

 North Fork of the Salmonberry Trail Brief summary: This trail really goes to the heart of what led me to write this guide: the desire to find the truly beautiful places that exist way out beyond where most people will … Continue reading

-It’s great news that this historic trail is being built, and that we have two state agencies collaborating to get this trail fixed up and repaired to the point that it can be safely used.
-Currently it is not safe … Continue reading
+It’s great news that this historic trail is being built, and that we have two state agencies leading the charge to get this trail fixed up and repaired to the point that it can be safely used.
+For more information … Continue reading

 On August 5th, the agency that was created expressly to handle the development of the Salmonberry Trail met near the Blimp Hangers in Tillamook.
 This was its third meeting and the agenda was weighty enough that even those fat blimps … Continue reading